Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 **Solution 1**: First, double-check you are using the appropriate filter size.
 If the filter is improperly seated, consider transferring sample contents to a new filter cup.
 If not feasible, briefly open and close the valve to allow the filter to settle before continuing.

+**Issue 2**: Liquid is draining from the filter cup much faster than expected.

+**Solution 2**: The filter may not be seated or sealed correctly, allowing your sample to bypass the filter.
+Close the vacuum valve immediately, get a new filter cup and set up on the vecuum manifold.
+Pour the rest of the sample from the leaking filter cup into the new one.
+Save both filters for later extraction and label tubes carefully to denote 2 filters from the same sample.

 ## REFERENCES

 Link templates (e.g. preformatted spreadsheets) used to record measurements and report on the quality of the data as well as any documents such as manufacturer specifications, images, etc that support this protocol.
-Please include a short note describing the document's r